JoinCODED/WS-Dart-M8-Classes/01_classes/06_getters_and_setters.md

 }
 ```

-That takes the height in `cm`.
+The above class takes the height in `cm`.
 We can initialize an instance of this class and get the height in inches:

 ```dart
 void main (){